Cameron says Thatcher made Britain great, others snub her

 They also hung up a banner that read: "The bitch is dead".

+(This story corrects the attribution of quote in fourth paragraph to Clegg from Cameron)

-(Additional reporting by Estelle Shirbon and Jason Webb; Editing by Kevin Liffey)
+(Additional reporting by Estelle Shirbon and Jason Webb; Editing by Jon Boyle)